The PTEN gene codes for a protein called PTEN, which plays an important part in controlling the pace of cell division.

 To ensure the correct balance is achieved, cell division is tightly controlled by many genes, including the PTEN gene.
 The proteins these genes produce signal to each other when to create more cells and when to put the brakes on.
 PTEN can therefore be considered as part of a biological braking mechanism.

 In our DNA, we all carry two copies of each of our genes (one which we inherit from our biological mother and one from our biological father).
-In people with PHTS, one the two copies of the PTEN gene is altered, called a “mutation”, and produces no or a faulty PTEN protein.
-This means the PTEN braking mechanism is not as active as in people with two normal PTEN genes.
+In people with PHTS, one the two copies of the PTEN gene is altered, called a “variant”, and produces no or a faulty PTEN protein.
+This means the PTEN braking mechanism is not as active as in people with two unaltered PTEN genes.

 There are a number of different alterations of the PTEN gene which are known to cause PHTS.
 At the moment, it is not well understood if there is a relationship between a specific PTEN gene alteration and the nature of the symptoms that the person with PHTS may experience.
 This is a key area of research that PTEN Research is supporting.

-Cancers which have a sporadic PTEN mutation are much more common than PHTS and have been studied by many researchers and companies around the world.
+Cancers which have a sporadic PTEN alteration are much more common than PHTS and have been studied by many researchers and companies around the world.
 Some of this experience may be relevant to support the development of future treatment for PHTS.